executors/executors/explanatory.md

 Abstract:           This paper is a companion to [P0443](http://wg21.link/P0443) and describes the executors programming model it specifies.
 This paper is directed toward readers who want to understand in detail the mechanics of P0443's programming model, and the rationale underpinning the choices of that model's design.

 ------------------------------------------------------

+# Changelog

+## Revision 2

+* Acknowledge the issue of interoperation between executors and coroutines in Envisioned Extensions section.

 # Introduction